 Kayo Sports also offers an array of great features which will make your UFC viewing experience even better.
 Every fight will be displayed in High Definition, giving you greater clarity as you watch the best in the world go about their business, while the No Spoilers option allows fans to hide all outcomes so you won’t know the result before you’ve watched an event.
 It’s a very handy feature if don’t want to know the outcome before you’ve had a chance to watch an important event On Demand.

 There are some great contests coming up on the UFC calendar, with all the action available to stream live and in High Definition.
-The next bout will be the middleweight contest between Colby Covington and Tyron Woodley, with both fighters looking to move in on a World title shot.
+The next bout will be the lightweight contest between KhabibNurmagomedov and Justin Gaethje, with both fighters looking to move in on a World title shot.
 Check out what time the card starts below.